 New Relic vs Elastic Observability

 Both New Relic and Elastic offer robust observability capabilities, but they cater to different teams.
-Elastic focuses on search-heavy use cases with open-source flexibility but struggles with ease of use, MELT integration, and hosted UX.
-New Relic offers a polished SaaS experience with built-in anomaly detection, real-time dashboards, and powerful querying via NRQL—but lacks deployment flexibility and incurs high costs due to its combined ingest, retention, and user licensing model.
+Elastic focuses on search-heavy use cases and can be self-managed, but New Relic offers a polished SaaS experience with built-in anomaly detection, real-time dashboards, and powerful querying via NRQL—but lacks self-hosting.

 5. Coralogix